 People who take notes remember more, are more successful, more organized, and more amazing at their job.

-If you want to get more out of your notes, you may need to put more in.
+If you need to get more out of your notes, you may need to put more in.

 Our speedy writing method can help.
 It's called Jot.

-Jot is easy, like a child's game, and very, very fast.
+Jot is as easy as a child's game, and very, very fast.

 Faster writing helps you put more great information into your notes, and more information is always better than less.